News: June 2021 – My projects for the HackadayPrize 2021

 In addition to the current status, I would like to implement the following features.

-• Simplify structure:
+• Simplify the structure:

-• Implementation of functions for people with impaired hearing:
+• Implementation of functions for people with impaired hearing

-• GroupWare status indicator:
+• GroupWare status display

 WinDIY_2

 What do you think of the projects?
 Do you have any tips, ideas or suggestions?
-Then please leave me a comment. 🙂
+Then please leave me a comment 🙂

 Kommentar hinterlassen